openebs/website/website/src/blogs/2018-12-07-openebs-0-8-release-allows-you-to-snapshot-and-clone-cstor-volumes.md

 ---
 title: OpenEBS 0.8 release allows you to Snapshot and Clone cStor Volumes
-slug: openebs-0-8-release-allows-you-to-snapshot-and-clone-cstor-volumes
 author: Kiran Mova
+author_info: Contributor and Maintainer OpenEBS projects.
+Chief Architect MayaData.
+Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
 date: 07-12-2018
-tags: Cloud Native, Kubernetes, Openebs, Storage, DevOps
+tags: Cloud Native, Kubernetes, OpenEBS, Storage, DevOps
 excerpt: cStor as a new Storage Engine and Node Disk Manager (NDM) that were introduced in the previous release have proven to be quite popular with DevOps user community.
 ---

 cStor as a new Storage Engine and Node Disk Manager (NDM) that were introduced in the previous release have proven to be quite popular with DevOps user community.

-The following picture shows the locations where OpenEBS is deployed. *(More on this image later in the blog.)*
+The following picture shows the locations where OpenEBS is deployed. `(More on this image later in the blog.)`

 IMO, this rise in adoption/installations can be attributed: